 The men who were there when HMS Hecla was torpedoed and sank off the north African coast on the 11 - 12 November 1942 formed the "HMS Hecla, HMS Marne and HMS Venomous

-Association" which held its first reunion at Stratford on Avon on the
+Association" which organised a reunion at Stratford on Avon on the

 fiftieth anniversary of its loss in 1992.
-Some left written accounts
+Some members told their own stories

 Johns, the Secretary of the Association, put me in touch with others